When you are interviewing for a job, a typical question is, "What computer skills do you have and what programs are you comfortable using?"

-However, if you're applying for a position that requires lighter computer skills, you may need some assistance coming up with a strong an answer.
-Read below for some helpful tips and sample answers.
+However, if you're applying for a position that requires lighter computer skills, you may need some assistance coming up with a strong answer.
+Here are some tips, along with some sample interview questions and answers.

 Remember, you should always be honest when answering interview questions.
 If you say you're an expert at a program, your employer is going to expect you to be able to walk right into the office and get to work.
 It will reflect very poorly on you if you don't actually have the skills that you claim.